 - OldThreadRemainingQuantum – presumably this records how much of the old (switched out) threads’ quantum was remaining

 - ProcessOutOfMemory – unknown, and doesn’t this seem out-of-place in context-switch data?

 - ReadyThreadInDPC – unknown

 Learning through exploring

 I have no secret source of knowledge for what most of these columns are – I didn’t call up someone at Microsoft and ask, and my web searches for documentation were generally fruitless.
 Instead, I figured out the meanings of the columns by rearranging the summary table to figure out patterns.
-For instance, in order to figure out OldInSwitchTime (us) and NewInSwitchTime (us) I rearranged the columns in the order:
+For instance, in order to figure out OldInSwitchTime (μs) (now deleted) and NewInSwitchTime (μs) (now deleted, use CPU Usage (ms) instead) I rearranged the columns in the order: